americocunhajr/EPIDEMIC/paper/paper.md

 model and is accessible to a large audience.
 The EPIDEMIC code structure consists of three modules: modeling, trends and forecasts.

+![Illustration of the EPIDEMIC code logo and EPIDEMIC modules.]

 ## Modeling

 In the modeling module, compartmental models, described by differential